 Part 1: Defining the Problem

 Sepsis is a risk condition whereby the body is fighting serious diseases that has spread through the bloodstream.
 This situation brings about high blood pressure which in return leads to poor blood flow and lack of blood perfusion of vital tissues and organs.
-The condition is caused by shook due to blood loss or is known as the septic shock when the caused by an infection.
+The condition is caused by shook due to blood loss or is known as the septic shock when caused by an infection.
 The survival rate of the shook is entirely dependent on the medical condition of the patient, the primary organism that caused the infection or the age of the patient.
 This condition may also be generated because of the body's defense system or from the harmful constituents made by the infecting agent.

 Those at risk of getting the infection are those with weak immune systems caused by severe diseases such as AIDS or those under medical treatment that damages the immune system such as chemotherapy.
 Babies can also become septic because their immune system is not fully developed.
 They can become septic when they are infected with severe infections but are not treated in time.
 For instance, whenever they are infected with fever, children are given antibiotics, but when they develop septic shock, it is hard to identify because the symptoms are like those of fever or may not be identified at all (Favory & Vincent, 2018).
 Another group of people with high risks of becoming septic is the elderly especially those with diabetes, patients who are hospitalized due to surgical wounds or bedsores.